7 Essential Reasons Accessibility Testing Boosts Inclusive User Experience

 What is Accessibility Testing?

-It’s also worth noting that accessibility isn’t just about disabilities stemming from birth or accidents.
-As our global population ages, age-related impairments, such as diminishing vision or hearing, become increasingly common.
-Thus, accessibility testing is not just about catering to a niche demographic; it’s about addressing the evolving needs of a diverse global user base.
+As our global population ages, age-related impairments (like poor vision or hearing) become more common.
+Accessibility testing isn’t just about meeting the needs of a specific group; it’s about considering the evolving needs of a broad and diverse user base.

 1. Compliance Standards